kashmir96/osoappliance/content/posts/electrical-appliance-disposal.md

 4. Look into recycling options: If you don’t want to donate or throw away your old appliance, consider looking into recycling options instead!
 A lot of companies offer free pickup services for recycling unwanted items like computers, TVs, radios, and more!

 Following these steps will help ensure that your old electrical appliances are disposed of safely and responsibly without posing any risk to the environment or people around you!

+If your appliance isn't behaving, this series of <a href="/pages/appliance-repair-technicians/">appliance repair technicians</a> known to do a good job.